Privacy Policy

 What types of cookies do we use on this website?

-The types of cookies we use on the Website are:
+The types of cookies we use on the website are as follows:

-• Cookies allowing and facilitating the operation of the site;
+• Cookies that enable and facilitate the operation of the site;

 • Content personalization cookies;

 • Audience measurement cookies: we use trackers belonging to Google (Analytics).
-Their policy can be viewed at this link ;
+Their policy can be found at this link ;

 What are your rights?

-In accordance with Article 82 of the Data Protection Act of 6 January 1978, the Internet user is informed of the processing of personal data carried out using cookies.
-This charter enables this information obligation to be fulfilled.
+In accordance with Article 82 of the French Data Protection Act of 6 January 1978, users are informed about the processing of personal data carried out through cookies.
+This policy fulfills this obligation to provide information.

-Furthermore, if we use cookies requiring the user's consent, consent is obtained when a Cookie banner appears on the website.
-Until the user has been informed and given their express consent, this type of cookie is not stored or read on their device.
+Furthermore, if we use cookies requiring the user's consent, consent is obtained when a cookie banner is displayed on the website.
+Until the user has been informed and has given their explicit consent, this type of cookie is not placed or read on their device.

 Consent is requested for each type of cookie (by purpose).
-The list of third-party cookie providers is given at the time of consent collection.
+The list of third-party cookie providers is given at the time consent is collected.

-The user has the option to delay their choice and decide later.
-Until consent is given, no cookies are stored.
-The user has the option to refuse the storage of these cookies.
+The user has the option to postpone their choice and decide later.
+No cookies will be placed until their consent is given.
+The user has the option to refuse the placement of these cookies.

 He can withdraw his consent at any time and as easily as he gave it.

 The cookies placed have a maximum lifespan of 13 months.
-At the end of this period, consent is requested again.
-The Internet user is informed that they can deactivate cookies by configuring their Internet browser:
+After this period, consent is requested again.
+Users are informed that they can disable cookies by configuring their internet browser:

-If the Internet user wishes to delete the cookies stored on their device and configure their browser to refuse cookies, they can do so via their Internet browser preferences.
-These browsing options relating to cookies are usually found in the "Options", "Preferences" or "Tools" menus of the browser.
-To find out more about the rules applicable to cookies, the Internet user can consult the following links:
+If users wish to delete cookies stored on their device and configure their browser to refuse cookies, they can do so via their internet browser's preferences.
+These cookie settings are usually found in the browser's "Options," "Preferences," or "Tools" menus.
+For more information on applicable cookie regulations, users can consult the following links:

-Fate of personal data after death – right of access, rectification, deletion and portability of data
+What happens to personal data after death – rights of access, rectification, erasure and data portability

-The person concerned by processing also has the right to access, oppose, rectify, delete and, under certain conditions, portability of their personal data.
-The person concerned has the right to withdraw their consent at any time if consent constitutes the legal basis for the processing.
+The data subject also has the right to access, object to, rectify, erase, and, under certain conditions, transfer their personal data.
+The data subject has the right to withdraw their consent at any time if consent constitutes the legal basis for the processing.

-The request must indicate the name and surname, email or postal address of the person concerned, and be signed and accompanied by valid proof of identity.
-They can exercise these rights by contacting the owner of the site at the following email address: rgpd@wpchannel.com .
+The request must include the name and surname, email or postal address of the person concerned, and be signed and accompanied by a valid proof of identity.
+They can exercise these rights by contacting the site owner at the following email address: rgpd@wpchannel.com .